-TO RECEIVE OFFICIAL "TEAM" STATUS AND AWARDS, A SCHOOL MUST HAVE AT LEAST THREE PARTICI-PANTS ON A CONTEST DATE.
-The team score for a school is the sum of its three highest student scores and will be determined from the AMC 12.
-There is no team score or ranking for the AMC 10.
+TO RECEIVE OFFICIAL "TEAM" STATUS AND AWARDS, A SCHOOL MUST HAVE AT LEAST THREE PARTICIPANTS ON A CONTEST DATE.
+The team score for a school is the sum of its three highest student scores and will be determined by the AMC.
+The score of USA and Canadian teams is used to determine National School awards.
+In addition, the team score is used to select the top 60 schools to identify teachers who are eligible for the Edyth May Sliffe Award for Distinguished High School Teaching.
 The AMC 10 and AMC 12 must be proctored by a faculty member of the participating school.
 A student may take only one exam on a given day but can participate on both contest dates if the school registers for both contests.
 The higher score will be used for awards.